ballerina-platform/ballerina-lang/docs/style_guide/definitions.md

 ### Resource Function

 * Resource is intended accordingly related to parent service.
-* As rest of the syntaxes for resource is similar to function please refer to [function](#Function) formatting guidelines for parameter, return type and resource body formatting.
+* As rest of the syntaxes for resource is similar to function refer to [function](#Function) formatting guidelines for parameter, return type and resource body formatting.

   ```ballerina